AdobeDocs/commerce-operations.en/help/configuration/deployment/single-machine.md

    **version**: The target version of the package you want to update.

-1. Update Magento's components with Composer:
+1. Update components with Composer:

    ```bash
    composer update